RobRich999/Chromium_Clang/README.md

 **Note regarding FFmpeg:**

-Use the patches available here:
+Apply the /third_party/ffmpeg and /third_party/webrtc patches available here:

 https://github.com/StaZhu/enable-chromium-hevc-hardware-decoding

-Apply the following patches in the appropriate directories:

-* add-hevc-ffmpeg-decoder-parser.js
-* change-libavcodec-header.patch
-* enable-hevc-media-recorder-support.patch
-* enable-h26x-packet-buffer-by-default.patch
-* enable-hevc-webrtc-send-receive-by-default.patch

-Then proceed with the Chromium_Clang patches and build arguments.
+The other changes are present already in the Chromium-Clang diff patches.

 ****